ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   \right\}
 $$

 where the $g_i \in G$ are elements in the group, and the bottom morphism is labeled by forming the product in the group.
-(The order of the factors here is a convention that does not matter up to equivalence.)
+(The order of the factors here is a convention whose choice, once and for all, does not matter up to equivalence.)

 But we get a bit more, even.
 Since $G$ is a [[Lie group]], there is smooth structure on $\mathcal{B}G$  that makes it a [[Lie groupoid]], an [[internal groupoid]] in the [[category]] [[Diff]] of [[smooth manifold]]s: its collections of objects (trivially) and of morphisms each form a smooth manifold, and all structure maps (source, target, identity, composition) are [[smooth function]]s.
 We shall write